 Ms Faeser had said late last month that there were no concrete indications of a danger to Christmas markets this year, but that it was wise to be vigilant.

+But although the recent stalemate was due to a financial matter, growing anti-immigration sentiment is likely to take centre stage in the elections.
 The far-right AfD party has the most to gain from Germany’s migration debate.
-The party won a regional election for the first time in September.
+The party won a regional election for the first time in September.”
+When will this madness end?” its leader Ms Weidel said of the attack, in a social media post.

+US billionaire and Donald Trump appointee Elon Musk gave his backing to the AfD on Friday.
 The AfD cannot get into a coalition government because the main parties have refused to work with it.
 But growing support for the party continues to fragment German politics and influence government policy.

 The UK and Germany announced they were teaming up to tackle people-smuggling gangs earlier this month.
-An Islamist knife attack in the German town of Essen in September added urgency to the government’s attempts to get tough on migration.
+An Islamist knife attack in the German town of Essen in September added urgency to the German government’s attempts to get tough on migration.

 Gulf states condemn attack

-“The Kingdom affirms its position in rejecting violence, and expresses its sympathy and sincere condolences to the families of the victims, and to the government and people of Germany, wishing the injured a speedy recovery,” the statement said.
+Saudi Arabia condemned the attack on Saturday and voiced its solidarity with the German people, in a statement by the Foreign Ministry.
+“The kingdom affirms its position in rejecting violence, and expresses its sympathy and sincere condolences to the families of the victims, and to the government and people of Germany, wishing the injured a speedy recovery,” the statement said.

-The UAE condemned the attack, which is described as “deplorable”.
-The Ministry of Foreign Affairs, in a statement posted on state news agency Wam, reaffirmed the UAE’s “permanent rejection of all forms of violence that targets innocent people and undermines security and stability”.
+The UAE condemned the attack, which it described as “deplorable”.
+The Ministry of Foreign Affairs, in a statement posted by state news agency Wam, reaffirmed the UAE’s “permanent rejection of all forms of violence that targets innocent people and undermines security and stability”.
+It also expressed its sincere condolences to the families of the victims and wished the injured a speedy recovery.